 Many golfers who wear shorts choose ankle-length socks that are barely visible above the shoes.

 Golf hats usually are not specified in a dress code, but certain headgear is more appropriate when it comes to a golf outfit.

 Baseball-style hats or visors, for men and women, are the most popular on a golf course.
 Their primary function is to help provide protection from the sun.

-Straw hats of many varieties and what are known as Ben Hogan caps also are permitted.
-But headgear such as cowboy hats, dress fedora-style hats, beanie caps and gag hats are generally not appropriate for a golf course.
+Straw hats of many varieties, and what are known as Ben Hogan caps, also are permitted.
+But headgear such as cowboy hats, dress fedora-style hats, beanie caps and gag hats are generally won’t make it past the clubhouse.